conan-io/docs/versioning/revisions.rst

 **Problem**

-As a result, when Conan does export of an otherwise identical GIT repository and commit, the Conan revision will be different.
+As a result, when Conan does export of an otherwise identical GIT repository/commit on a Windows and a Non-Windows build machine, the Conan revisions will be different between the two.
+This has a very unfortunate consequence when two such packages are then uploaded to a Conan repository (as is very common in continuous integration workflows).
+The net consequence of two such uploads, is that the next time `conan install` is run for that package, the "latest" revision will only have the binaries for one platform or the other (whichever CI job finished and uploaded last).
+If `conan install` is run for the other platform, it will receive the following error:

-This has a very unfortunate consequence when the same recipe and package are uploaded from Windows and Non-Windows build machines in a continuous integration environment.
-The net consequence is that `conan install` on the "latest" revision will only see the binaries for one platform or the other.
+    ERROR: Missing prebuilt package for <package_ref>

 **Workaround**

 The problem is unfortunately something that is external to Conan, so we cannot provide a general-purpose fix.
+We can only explain the situation as we have done here and suggest a few ways to address the problem.
 The most straightforward and reasonable solution is to prevent GIT for windows from replacing the line-endings on the Windows build machines.
 This avoids the problem completely by ensuring that the Conan Revisions are the same on Windows and Non-Windows machines.
 There are several ways to achieve the goal.

 For users who can add files at the repository level, a file named `.gitconfig` can be added which contains the following: